Carinsurance.com Insights

 State minimum car insurance in Mississippi

-Mississippi laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability.
+In Mississippi, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-Drivers in Mississippi must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Mississippi must be aware of the minimum car insurance requirements to remain legally compliant.

 Liability-only car insurance in Mississippi